jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   - **secondary school** has the same meaning as in section 145(1)
   - **Secretary** means the chief executive of the Ministry
   - **special education** means education or help from a special school, special class, special clinic, or special service
-  - **State school** means a school that is a primary school, a composite school, or a secondary school
+  - **State school** means a school that is a primary school, a composite school, a secondary school, or a special school
   - **student** , in relation to a school or institution, means a person enrolled at the school or institution
   - **walking distance** , in relation to travel between a person's residence and a school,— (a) where there is no public transport that the person can conveniently use, means the distance (measured along the most direct route by public road, public footpath, or combination of both) between the residence and the school; and